 The Green Scholarship is available to students in the Korean Program and awarded on the basis of financial need, GPA, church involvement, and service to others.
 Students must apply each semester.
-If a student's cumulative GPA falls below 2.0 or if students receive academic probation for any reason, the student is no longer eligible to receive the Green Scholarship.
-The Green Scholarship is awarded per credit hour at the following rates:
+The full Green Scholarship is awarded per credit hour at the following rates, however scholarship amounts may be reduced based on GPA or other scholarship requirements:

-Diploma/Masters - - - - \$210/credit hour DMin - - - - - \$275/credit hour

-If a student drops a course(s), the Green Scholarship will be removed for those credit hours in which the student drops or withdraws.
+• Diploma/N lasters - - - - - \$210/credit hour • DMin - - - - - - \$275/credit hour If a student drops a course(s), the Green Scholarship will be removed for those credit hours in which the student drops or withdraws.